visit-dav/visit/src/doc/python_scripting/quickrecipes.rst

 Creating a discrete color table from scratch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sometimes you may not want to figure out RGB values for colors you want to use.
+Sometimes you may not want to figure out RGBA values for colors you want to use.
-In that case you can import a color module that will give you the RGB values
+In that case you can import a color module that will give you the RGBA values
 for named colors that are part of the module.
 Here's an example of creating a discrete color table using named colors from the vtk module: